ShivrajRath/FireTV-doordarshan-old/Readme.md

 *.
 Save the last viewed episode
 *.
 Save the episode last viewed time
 *.
 Get error log
-*.
-Get people to login to there youtube account
-*.
-Cache the youtube playlist response for faster result

 ### Other episodes to be added